Data Augmentation Approaches in Natural Language Processing: A Survey: Data Augmentation Methods in NLP

 Some methods employ Seq2Seq models to generate paraphrases directly.
 Such models output more diverse sentences given proper training objects, as shown in Figure~\ref{Fig.paraphrasing_generation}.

-Hou et al.~\cite{Hou2018SequencetoSequenceDA[18]} proposed a Seq2Seq data augmentation model for the language understanding module of task-based dialogue systems.
-They feed the delexicalized input utterance and the specified diverse rank $k$ (e.g. 1, 2, 3) into the Seq2Seq model as input to generate a new utterance.
+Hou et al.~\cite{Hou2018SequencetoSequenceDA[18]} propose a Seq2Seq data augmentation model for the language understanding module of task-based dialogue systems.
+They feed the delexicalized input utterance and the specified diverse rank $k$ (e.g. 1, 2, 3) into the Seq2Seq model as the input to generate a new utterance.
 Similarly, Hou et al.~\cite{Hou2020C2CGenDACG[19]} encodes the concatenated multiple input utterances by an L-layer transformer.
 The proposed model uses duplication-aware attention and diverse-oriented regularization to generate more diverse sentences.

-In Aspect Term Extraction, Li et al.~\cite{li2020conditional[22]} adopt Transformer as the basic structure.
+In the task of aspect term extraction, Li et al.~\cite{li2020conditional[22]} adopt Transformer as the basic structure.
 The masked original sentences as well as their label sequences are used to train a model $M$ that reconstructs the masked fragment as the augmented data.\footnote{Half of the words in original sentences whose sequence labels are not `O' are masked.} Kober et al.~\cite{Kober2021DataAF[97]} use GAN to generate samples that are very similar to the original data.
-Liu et al.~\cite{Liu2020TellMH[30]} employ a pre-trained model to share the question embeddings and the guidance for the proposed Transformer-based model.
+Liu et al.~\cite{Liu2020TellMH[30]} employ a pre-trained model to provide prior information to the proposed Transformer-based model.
 Then the proposed model could generate both context-relevant answerable questions and unanswerable questions.

 \tipbox{ \textbf{Model Generation}

 { \textbf{Advantage(s):}